ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 draft: true
 date: 2020-03-23T10:55:15.296Z
 description: >-
-  This post builds upon the previous with a focus on building a complete API example.
-There's much to cover.
-First I address weaknesses and improvements to the first post in the series.
-Most of this post covers backend improvements.
-  The frontend switched to Typescript but won't be discussed in detail.
+  This post is covers “Building A Better API”.
+We begin with a demo, then jump into its components and why they’re important.
 category: Development
 tags:
   - Docker Golang React Makefile Postgres Testing Migrations Seeding
 ---

 # Building A Better API

 # Introduction

-My [first post](https://blog.ivorscott.com/ultimate-go-react-development-setup-with-docker) covered _"Building A Workflow"_.
-We started with a sample project and containerized it.
-I introduced how Docker, docker-compose, and Makefiles work together to build a development routine.
+The [first post](https://blog.ivorscott.com/ultimate-go-react-development-setup-with-docker) is this series covered _"Building A Workflow"_.
+Which introduced how Docker and Makefiles can work together.
 We incorporated multi-stage docker builds, Postgres, and Traefik, along with live reloading, debugging and testing.
-This post is covers _"Building A Better API"._ We begin a demo, then jump into its components and why they're important.
-There's no project starter this time but I provide the [demo's source code](https://github.com/ivorscott/go-delve-reload/tree/part2).
+This post is covers _"Building A Better API"._ We start with a demo, then jump into its components and learn why they're important and how they're implemented.

 I plan on writing 3 more posts in this series.